julianaalbano/simplyrets/README.md

 * 375 width and 1180 width are according to comps. didn't have enough time to handle responsiveness perfectly between those widths.
 * could style the not found page more
 * could add proptypes for better props validation
+* would want to store the API key and secret in parameter store or env variables (since this is public, thought it was fine to hard code)
+* would want to store the API url in parameter store or env variable (in case the URL changes, you wouldn't have to deploy that change)